1929 poster for the film by the Stenberg brothers

 ….Take the desired lens; turn sunshade (I) from left to right and push it on its mount as far as it will go.
 In this way focusing flange (J) will face ball (K) on apparatus.
 Set this lens of the camera in such a way that button (L) of lens sunshade will engage notch (E) of camera at the same time that the three notches (M) on lens will engage the 3 lugs on camera.
 Hold the lens completely in and push tightening lever (C) to the left.
 The lens will then be attached…’

-The operation is indeed a lot quicker and simpler than the instructions would suggest as can be seen in the film [00:09:50] when Mikhail Kaufman swaps lenses just before swinging the camera around for a profile view.
+The operation is indeed a lot quicker and simpler than the instructions would suggest as can be seen in the film [00:11:10] when Mikhail Kaufman swaps lenses just before swinging the camera around for a profile view.
+This is another reflected image as the lever is actually on the right of the lens.

 DEBRIE ‘INTERVIEW’ TYPE ‘a’ 35MM HAND-CRANKED CINE CAMERA (1924)